 4 Practical Solutions to Backup WhatsApp Data on iPhone

-"From personal WhatsApp messages between you and your friends, family and loved ones, all the photos, videos and voice notes you’ve ever shared via WhatsApp, all the business conversations and important information and everything in between.
+"From personal WhatsApp messages between you and your friends, family and loved ones, all the photos, videos, and voice note you’ve ever shared via WhatsApp, all the business conversations and important information and everything in between.
 How to backup them properly?"

-Learning how to backup WhatsApp on iPhone is so important in the modern era, yet despite its importance there are still far too few people are actually proactive in making sure they’re doing it.
+Learning how to backup WhatsApp on iPhone is so important in the modern era, yet despite its importance, there are still far too few people who are proactive in making sure they’re doing it.